caxperts/upv-webservices-integration/browserbasedviewing-api-samples/webrtc-integration-sample/README.md

 response from serverListing.startInstance {errorMessage: 'Unauthorized role for client: fbb20b0e-78de-46e2-9….universalplantviewer.com/CAXperts/WFS/DemoPlant/'}

--> Current user does not have the necessary user group for accessing this model
+-> Current user does not have the necessary user group for accessing this model -> The model does not exist

 Solution: Assign the necessary role to the user and logout/log back in

 You can log out when using the premade authentication (sample: login-redirect) by navigating to the IdentityServer Login page (https://localhost:44358/identity/account/login).
-There is a dropdown on the usernme in the top bar with a logout option.
+There is a dropdown on the username in the top bar with a logout option.

 # Angular